Prof-Rosario-UCLA/team47/README.md

 ### How the Project Spec is satisfied

+**NOTE:** For some reason, the manifest.json is treated as invalid in deployment, but works locally – which makes it impossible to install from production.
+I am attaching an image of having installed it on my machine using localhost.

 1) Semantic HTML5 tags are used wherever relevant.
 Some examples of semantic tags present in the project are **`<header>`**, **`<nav>`**, **`<aside>`, `<dialog>`** and **`<label>`**.
 The project also uses **Drag and Drop** for uploading an image when creating a new event.

 https://github.com/user-attachments/assets/394e5f0a-34f0-4827-b701-9cc3a5a45553